 The smallest plans can track up to 100 keywords, and the largest can track over 20,000 terms.

 We recommend starting with the smallest plan for a small business just starting with SEO.

 If you discover more valuable keywords than your current monthly plan can handle, don’t sweat it — you don’t have to lose them!

 ProRankTracker offers the Trash feature to easily manage your quota and store the keywords you don’t currently need.

 “Store” them in the Trash for rifling through in a future time of need.

 The Trash is even searchable, which makes it a perfect storage place for potential future keywords.

 That’s some pretty classy dumpster diving.

-If you feel like you need more keyword-tracking capacity, you can always bump your plan up a level.
+If you need more keyword-tracking capacity, you can always bump your plan to a higher level.

 Following these tips will level up your keyword tracking and research.